mpace965/edgar-wright-top-movies/README.md

 ## Using

-The easiest way to interact with the data is to fire up an `irb` session:
+The easiest way to interact with the data is to fire up an `irb` session in the `src` directory:

 ```
 $ irb